The Timișoara Times: Mobile presence

 In 2011, The Timișoara Times created an app for the Android which allowed users to download articles to their mobile device enabling them to read the paper even when they were unable to receive a signal.
 In November 2012, The Timișoara Times announced it will begin publishing daily content through an iPad application.
 The Timișoara Times iPad app is ad-supported and available for free without a paid subscription, but translated into a subscription-based model in 2011.

 In 2012, the newspaper also announced an application for iPhone smartphones.

 Online activity

-Online content is available on the Timișoara Times site.
+Online content was available on the Timișoara Times site.
 There are also mobile applications to access content for various mobile devices, such as Android devices and Apple's iOS platform.
 The Timișoara Times site announced an iOS version of the app to appear in early 2013.